 A typical serving for an adult Afghan hound is 2–2.5 cups of excellent-quality dry dog food per day.
 However, like in any type of dog, the amount of food depends on its age, size, build, activity level, and metabolism.
 Owners have to understand the basic nutritional needs of their Afghan as a breed.
 However, its individual characteristics should be considered as well.

 Typical calorie needs of an adult Afghan hound per day:

 The main ingredient of an Afghan’s diet should be high-quality meat.
 Read the label and make sure that the dog food does not contain by-products and fillers like corn, wheat, or soy.
 Also stay away from artificial colours, sweeteners, and flavours.
 To maintain the Afghan’s silky, flowing coat, include sources of omega-3 and omega-6 fatty acids.
 Also provide it with food and/or supplements with DHA for brain development and glucosamine for its joints.

 The Afghan hound is generally healthy, but it is predisposed to allergies, cataracts, hypothyroidism, cancer, hip dysplasia, dilated cardiomyopathy, and degenerative myelopathy.

-This breed can lounge around at home but is quite active and requires a lot of exercise.
+This breed can lounge around at home, but it is quite active and requires a lot of exercise.
 However, it does necessarily need miles of running.
 Long walks and free time in a fenced yard will be enough and beneficial to its general health.
 Make sure to keep your fence sturdy as it is a known escapee that is hard to catch once it escapes.

 Are you sure the Afghan Hound is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-Can you handle an Afghan Hound as a pet dog?
+Can you handle an Afghan hound as a pet dog?
 If you’re not sure, feel free to take our Pet Finder for a selection of suitable dog breeds.